haskellguide/haskellguide.com/content/guides/serialization.md

+---
+description: ""
+title: "Serialization"
+draft: false
+weight: 200
+bref:
+toc: true
+---

 # domain types

 The problem of how to effectively isolate parts of a system, and provide a suitable maintainable solution to serialising Domain Types.

 First we accept and agree that we want a clear boundary between domains (contexts) and we want to provide increasing levels of trust as we move from a serialised document into the core domain types used in an application.

 The general structure conceptually would look like this when serialising.